verdaux/BookNotes/Phrases/Cool phrases 9.md

 - [ ] My exquisite wife
 - [ ] When the opportunity presents itself
 - [ ] I'm on shakier grounds
+- [ ] Teri mummy meri fan catch me if you can.